 Ethos operating system

-If you're a new user, a ‘new model wizard’ will get you going.
-For expert users there is a powerful free mix which can be used to build complete setups, much in the style of OpenTX.
+A comprehensive ‘new model wizard’ will get you going quickly while for expert users there is a powerful free mix which can be used to build complete setups, much in the style of OpenTX.

 If you’re interested in learning more about Ethos, there are some links at the end of this article.